On Generators and Relations of the Rational Cohomology of Hilbert Schemes: Introduction

 In other words, the module of \emph{indecomposables} $\A(d)_+/\A(d)_+^2$ has dimension 1 in each norm $1\le j\le d/2$, and vanishes elsewhere. \end{theorem} We fix a generating set $x_1,\dots,x_m$ for $\A(d)$, where $m\colon =\lfloor d/2\rfloor$ and $x_j$ has degree $j$.
 An explicit choice of such generators will be given in Section \ref{sec:minimalgenerators}.
 We consider the graded polynomial ring $\Q[X_1,\dots,X_m]$, where $X_j$ has degree $2j$, i.e. norm $j$, and we denote by $\Q[X_1,\dots,X_m]_+$ the augmentation ideal, spanned by monomials of positive norm.
 By Theorem \ref{thm:minimalgenerators} the graded algebra homomorphism $\phi\colon\Q[X_1,\dots,X_m]\to\A(d)$, given by $X_j\mapsto x_j$, is surjective; the homogeneous ideal $I_d:=\mathrm{ker}(\phi)$ contains all relations among the generators $x_1,\dots,x_m$; a set of \emph{minimal relations} for $\A(d)$ is a set of homogeneous elements of $I_d$ projecting to a vector space basis of the quotient $I_d/\Q[X_1,\dots,X_m]_+\cdot I_d$; the latter is by definition the module of \emph{indecomposable relations} of $\A(d)$, and it is a graded $\Q$-vector space. \begin{theorem} The generators $x_1,\dots,x_m$ are algebraically independent in norms up to $d-m$.
 For $d=2m\ge2$ even, there is precisely one minimal relation among $x_1,\dots,x_m$ in norm $m+1$; for $d=2m+1\ge5$ odd there are precisely two minimal relations among $x_1,\dots,x_m$ in norm $m+2$.

 In other words, the module of indecomposable relations of $\A(d)$ is concentrated in norms at least $d-m+1$, and it has dimension 1 (for $d\ge2$ even) or dimension 2 (for $d\ge5$ odd) in norm $d-m+1$. \end{theorem} We remark that $\A(1)\cong\Q$ and $\A(3)\cong\Q[X]/X^3$, with $X$ in degree 2.
-We provide in fact explicit minimal presentations of $\A(d)$ for $d\le 10$, i.e. we compute explicitly the module of indecomposable relations.
+We provide in fact explicit minimal presentations of $\A(d)$ for $d\le 10$, i.e. we compute explicitly the module of indecomposable relations: see Section \ref{sec:smallcases} and Appendix \ref{app:A9A10}.

-As we mostly work with graded $\Q$-vector spaces concentrated in even degrees, we often use the notion of \emph{norm} of a homogeneous element, by which we mean $1/2$ of the degree.